rancher/terraform-rancher-project-collection/README.md

   type = bool
   default = false
   description = "By default, all project resources names will have the prefix `<project_name>-`.
 Set this to true to disable it."
 }
+variable "wait_for_catalogs" {
+  type        = bool
+  default     = true
+  description = "By default, project will wait until all catalogs are downloaded.
+Set this to false to disable it."
+}
 variable "namespaces" {
   type = list(string)